 - KEEP AN INFORMATION FILE: Create a file and make notes of all of your observations at the scene.
 Note all conversations you have with the insurance companies and keep a list of all doctors visits.

 - GET AN ATTORNEY: In most cases, you will need an attorney to keep the insurance company from taking advantage of you.
 Insurance adjusters are skilled negotiators and will do everything possible to pay you as little as they can to resolve your claim.
-A skilled personal injury attorney can help maximize the value of your claim.
+A skilled Kennesaw Car Accident Attorney can help maximize the value of your claim.